cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

 #### GWS.CHAT.5.1v0.2
-User-level ability to install Chat apps SHALL be disabled.
+User-level ability to install Chat apps SHOULD be enabled.

 - _Rationale:_ Unrestricted access to Chat apps can expose the agency to potential vulnerabilities present in those apps or apps developed with malicious intent.
 This policy prevents unauthorized app installations and promotes the protection of sensitive information.
 - _Last modified:_ July 10, 2023
+- _Note:_ Common Controls only allows apps that our allowlisted to be installed

 - MITRE ATT&CK TTP Mapping
   - [T1195:002: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)